Information Center (800) 917-0043 or email@example.com

-Application of restricted use pesticides for a purpose other than the production of an agricultural commodity.
+Application of restricted use pesticides to land, property, or materials owned or rented by applicator or applicator's employer for a purpose other than the production of an agricultural commodity.

 Public Operator License

-Applying restricted use pesticides or any pesticide through power equipment as part of one's employment with a governmental agency.
+Applying restricted use pesticides by any means or any pesticide through power equipment as part of one's employment with a governmental agency.
 This license is not required of governmental research personnel unless applying restricted use pesticides.

 Amusement Ride or Structure Operating Permit